Federico Fellini: Rome (1939)

-In September 1939, he enrolled in law school at the University of Rome to please his parents.
+In September 1939, he enrolled in law school at the Sapienza University of Rome to please his parents.
 Biographer Hollis Alpert reports that "there is no record of his ever having attended a class".
 Installed in a family pensione, he met another lifelong friend, the painter Rinaldo Geleng.
 Desperately poor, they unsuccessfully joined forces to draw sketches of restaurant and café patrons.
 Fellini eventually found work as a cub reporter on the dailies Il Piccolo and Il Popolo di Roma, but quit after a short stint, bored by the local court news assignments.

 Four months after publishing his first article in Marc'Aurelio, the highly influential biweekly humour magazine, he joined the editorial board, achieving success with a regular column titled But Are You Listening?.
 Described as "the determining moment in Fellini's life", the magazine gave him steady employment between 1939 and 1942, when he interacted with writers, gagmen, and scriptwriters.
 These encounters eventually led to opportunities in show business and cinema.
 Among his collaborators on the magazine's editorial board were the future director Ettore Scola, Marxist theorist and scriptwriter Cesare Zavattini, and Bernardino Zapponi, a future Fellini screenwriter.
 Conducting interviews for CineMagazzino also proved congenial: when asked to interview Aldo Fabrizi, Italy's most popular variety performer, he established such immediate personal rapport with the man that they collaborated professionally.
 Specializing in humorous monologues, Fabrizi commissioned material from his young protégé.

 Career and later life

 Early screenplays (1940–1943)

-Retained on business in Rimini, Urbano sent wife and family to Rome in 1940 to share an apartment with his son.
+Retained on business in Rimini, Urbano sent his wife and family to Rome in 1940 to share an apartment with his son.
 Fellini and Ruggero Maccari, also on the staff of Marc'Aurelio, began writing radio sketches and gags for films.

 Not yet twenty and with Fabrizi's help, Fellini obtained his first screen credit as a comedy writer on Mario Mattoli's Il pirata sono io (The Pirate's Dream).
 Progressing rapidly to numerous collaborations on films at Cinecittà, his circle of professional acquaintances widened to include novelist Vitaliano Brancati and scriptwriter Piero Tellini.
 In the wake of Mussolini's declaration of war against France and Britain on 10 June 1940, Fellini discovered Kafka's The Metamorphosis, Gogol, John Steinbeck and William Faulkner along with French films by Marcel Carné, René Clair, and Julien Duvivier.
 In 1941 he published Il mio amico Pasqualino, a 74-page booklet in ten chapters describing the absurd adventures of Pasqualino, an alter ego.

 Writing for radio while attempting to avoid the draft, Fellini met his future wife Giulietta Masina in a studio office at the Italian public radio broadcaster EIAR in the autumn of 1942.
 Well-paid as the voice of Pallina in Fellini's radio serial, Cico and Pallina, Masina was also well known for her musical-comedy broadcasts which cheered an audience depressed by the war.